sfinktah/amd-torch/README.md

 C:\Users\YOURNAME\AppData\Local\Programs\Python\Python311\
 ```

-If that doesn’t work, scream into a bucket.
+If that doesnt work, scream into a bucket.

 ---